VIP Local Development Environment

 To revert changes made to the WordPress core code, run

 vip dev-env destroy --soft.
 This command will also remove all volumes including the database state.

-A newly created VIP Local Development Environment is provisioned with an empty MySQL (MariaDB) database.
-SQL database files can be imported with the
+A newly created VIP Local Development Environment is provisioned with an empty MySQL 8 database.
+SQL database files can be imported to the local database with the

 vip dev-env import sql command.

 Changes made to the local database will persist if the local environment or the host machine is restarted, but will disappear if the environment is destroyed with